-This shows that influencers are valuable to brands and how “influential” they are for consumers.
+This shows that influencers are valuable to brands and how “influential” they are to consumers.

-On the whole, influencer marketing is a persuasive marketing strategy that eCommerce brands can use to psychologically impact the buying intent of customers and reach more customers.
+On the whole, influencer marketing is a persuasive marketing strategy that eCommerce brands can use to psychologically impact customers’ buying intent and reach more customers.